mrBussy/mrbussy.github.io/_pages/resume.md

     <a href="http://www.klm.com">KLM Royal Dutch Airlines</a>
     </h3>
     <span class="tenure">2011-07 — 2014-04</span>
   <p>Investigate processes, gathering requirements and leading project are the key features of my job.
-Maintaining a good and healthy relationship with the process/business owner on request managment while working together with the Application Developers or IT specialists capability (mainly based in Toulouse, France), can be a challenge.
+Maintaining a good and healthy relationship with the process/business owner on request management while working together with the Application Developers or IT specialists capability (mainly based in Toulouse, France), can be a challenge.
 Especially in a complex project like CDM@AMS where multiple companies and stakeholders work together.</p>
   <ul>
-    <li>Implementation & maintaining Millord Sirocco for KLM</li>
+    <li>Implementation & maintaining Milord Sirocco for KLM</li>
     <li>CMD@AMS implementation</li>
   </ul>
 </div>